Why mergers and acquisitions need a change management plan

 Mergers and acquisitions (M&A) can lead to an exciting, yet tense time for a company.
 Capabilities may be increased, and products and services can be diversified.
 However, the transition can cause stress and uncertainty for employees and decrease productivity for businesses.

-A change management strategy can help ensure you stay focused on top priorities, engage and empower employees, and reduce disturbances in the workplace.
-Many M&A fail because, although employees and company culture are highly valued by business leaders, they do not know how to properly prioritize those assets during a change.
+A change management plan or strategy can help ensure you stay focused on top priorities, engage and empower employees, and reduce disturbances in the workplace.
+Many M&A fail because, although employees and company culture are highly valued by business leaders, these assets are not prioritized during a change.
 Learning how to effectively integrate and manage the change process enables organizations to be successful and gain a competitive edge in the market.

-• Better able to assess the overall impact of the change and anticipate potential challenges
+• Better assessment of change impact and potential challenges

-• A reduced risk that the change will be unsuccessful
+• Reduced risk that the change will be unsuccessful

 • Increased morale and positivity

 • Reduced stress and anxiety, plus greater loyalty to the organization

 • Greater support from management when raising concerns about changes